sealx017/MIAMI/README.md

 ## Compute EQMI\*, EQMI and CSQMI with an arbitrary data matrix

-We start by showing how to compute the measures, EQMI\*, EQMI, and CSQMI (Principe 2010) between arbitrary random variables (r.v.) where the data does not necessarily have a multiplex imaging data structure.
+We start by showing how to compute the measures, EQMI\*, EQMI, and CSQMI (Principe 2010) between arbitrary random variables (r.v.’s) where the data does not necessarily have a multiplex imaging data structure.
 We create a matrix named Data_matrix with 5000 samples and 5 columns corresponding to five r.v.’s.

 ``` r
 Data_matrix = marker_data[1:5000,-1]